EURO qualifiers: what to watch out for

 Czechs count on Slavia connection

-Victory in Prague would take England to the finals, but with Group A second-placed side Czech Republic only one point clear of Kosovo, Jaroslav Šilhavý's side will be keen to keep ahead before those teams' likely qualifying decider in Plzen on 14 November.
-Eight players have been called up from UEFA Champions League contenders Slavia Praha, whose Eden Arena hosts the game with England, and Šilhavý explained: “We have the advantage that Slavia play big matches and their players have stood up so far."
+Victory in Prague would take England to the finals, but with Group A's second-placed side Czech Republic just one point clear of Kosovo, Jaroslav Šilhavý's men will be keen to keep ahead before those teams' likely qualifying decider in Plzen on 14 November.
+Eight players have been called up from UEFA Champions League contenders Slavia Praha, whose Eden Arena hosts England, and Šilhavý explained: “We have the advantage that Slavia play big matches and their players have stood up so far."

 Friday: Czech Republic v England, Montenegro v Bulgaria